hedyhli/starcli/README.md

-                                  zh for Chinese, etc -c, --created TEXT              Specify repo creation date in YYYY-MM-DD, prefixing with >, <= etc is allowed -t, --topics TEXT               Search by topic, can be specified multiple times
+                                  zh for Chinese, etc -c, --created TEXT              Specify repo creation date in YYYY-MM-DD, prefixing with >, <= etc is allowed -t, --topic TEXT                Search by topic, can be specified multiple times
   -p, --pushed TEXT               Specify date of last push in YYYY-MM-DD, >=<
                                   allowed